Skip to contentSkip to content

 Back to guides

-An AI setup is not a robot running your business.
-It is a practical workbench: context, prompts, workflows, privacy boundaries, and review rules that help repetitive work move faster.
+An AI business setup is not a robot running your shop.
+It is a practical workbench: business context, reusable prompts, workflow templates, and review rules that help repetitive work move faster while a human still signs off.
+Here is what gets built, what it costs, and what stays human.

-• An AI setup is a practical workbench, not a robot employee.
+• An AI setup is a configured workbench, not a robot employee.

-• The useful pieces are context, prompts, examples, workflows, privacy rules, and training.
+• The useful pieces are context, prompts, examples, workflow templates, privacy rules, and training.

-• Start with drafting, summarizing, organizing, and repeat templates before connected automation.
+• Start with drafting, summarizing, and organizing before any connected automation.

 • Human review stays in the loop for customers, money, policies, sensitive data, and final judgment.